Visit the Andamooka open-air sculpture studio between 2pm - 3pm daily

 Each sculpture by Cal the Stoner bears a Cal brass plaque of authenticity.
 Handmade by collaborator Ben Feyen.

-The camera shy artist talks about his first sculpture Stone River #4
+The artist talks about his first sculpture Stone River #4

 Stone River #4 is 2.6 meters long by 1.74 meters high.
 Weighing approximately 3 ton.